What does an Integration Architect do? Michal will tell you

 How is working for us different from your previous work experience?

-Certainly by using foreign languages, as both customers and many colleagues are from German-speaking countries.
-So too is the use of technology and the setting of standards.
-There is a desire to be consistent in everything.”
+Certainly the use of foreign languages, as both customers and many colleagues are from German-speaking countries.
+Also the use of technology and setting standards.
+In everything, there is an effort to be consistent.

 How was your onboarding during the second wave of the pandemic?